panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 For example, you might want to sort the names alphabetically in ascending or descending order depending on the user's choice.

-When using programming to implementation you will start bloating your main component with the implementation details.
+When using programming to implementation you will start bloating your main component with the sorting implementation details.
 This quickly makes your code hard to reason about and hard to change:

 ```typescript{4-6}
 class ListRenderer {